opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/information.rst

 Checking dataset information
 ============================

-For every dataset published on an OpenDataSoft portal, when looked up from the front office, there is an Information tab.
+The Information tab gives access to all kind of information about the dataset.
 This tab is often the default tab on which to land after clicking on a dataset card from the catalog.
 It also precedes all other visualization, export & API tabs.

 The Information tab contains: